davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Fault Tolerance

 <div style="margin-left: 1em; padding-left: 1em; padding-top: .1em; padding-bottom: .1em; border-left: .3em solid #eee; color: #333" markdown="1">
-*"How can you make a reliable computer service?
-It may be difficult if you can’t trust anything and the entire concept of happiness is a lie designed by unseen overlords of [endless deceptive power](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf)."*
+*"“How can you make a reliable computer service?” the presenter will ask in an innocent voice before continuing, “It may be difficult if you can’t trust anything and the entire concept of happiness is a lie designed by unseen overlords of [endless deceptive power](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf)."*

 </div>